August 18 | 6 PM EDT LIVE Book Signing in NYC with AJ Yawn “GRC Engineering for AWS” Sign Up Today —>

 Encrypt Sensitive Data

 Encrypting sensitive data in transit and at rest is a key element of PCI compliance.
-Organizations can avoid paying heavy fines by encrypting cardholder data, ensuring that, even if it is compromised, the data remains unreadable without the appropriate decryption keys.
+Encrypting cardholder data ensures that, even if it is compromised, the data remains unreadable without corresponding decryption keys.

 Provide Employee Training

-The importance of employee compliance training cannot be overstated.
-By educating employees on compliance best practices, you can create a culture of compliance and make sure everyone is onboard with the appropriate defense measures.
-This can really pay off in the end when you don’t have to pay PCI DSS non-compliance fines or penalties.
+The importance of compliance training cannot be overstated.
+By educating employees on PCI compliance best practices, you create a culture of compliance and get your entire team invested in appropriate defense measures.
+Not only can this prevent having to pay PCI DSS noncompliance fines, but it also safeguards your organization’s other sensitive data.

 By clicking “Accept”, you agree to the use of cookies on your device in accordance with our Privacy and Cookie policies